Darboux12/CryptoSigner/README.md

 ## Deployment
 **Windows**
 - Navigate to the root directory of the project where the build.bat and deploy.bat files are located.
-- Run the following command to build the project: build.bat (this script will compile the project using Maven and prepare all necessary components)
+- Run the following command to build the project: `build.bat` (this script will compile the project using Maven and prepare all necessary components)
-- Execute the following command to deploy the project: deploy.bat (this will start all required services using Docker Compose)
+- Execute the following command to deploy the project: `deploy.bat` (this will start all required services using Docker Compose)

 **macOS/Linux**
+- Based on the .bat files, create a corresponding .sh files.
 - Navigate to the project's root directory where the build.sh and deploy.sh scripts should be located.
-- If not already executable, change the script permissions by running: chmod +x build.sh deploy.sh
+- If not already executable, change the script permissions by running: `chmod +x build.sh deploy.sh`
-- Execute the build script with the following command: ./build.sh
+- Execute the build script with the following command: `./build.sh`
-- Run the deployment script: ./deploy.sh
+- Run the deployment script: `./deploy.sh`
 - Check that all services have started correctly by reviewing the output logs or accessing the application through a browser.